-All Vote Centers meet ADA standards for accessibility to the building and to the room used as a Vote Center.
+All Vote Centers meet ADA standards for accessibility (permanently or with temporary solutions) to the building and to the room used as a Vote Center.
 Vote Center locations throughout the County will vary in size.
 Depending on the room configurations and specifications unique to each Vote Center, the precise number of Ballot Marking Stations in each Vote Center may vary.
 Each Vote Center will have a specific layout to ensure stations are placed in such a way to maximize voter privacy.
 Layouts will be designed to meet accessibility requirements and will be adjusted to best utilize the differing shapes and sizes of each location.
 Regardless of the number of stations deployed to a Vote Center, at least three will have a braille-embossed handheld keypad, also known as an Audio Tactile Interface (ATI) on hand.
-Headphones to assist voters with visual impairments will be also available for the three Ballot Marking Stations.
+To assist voters with visual impairments, headphones will also be available for these three Ballot Marking Stations.